-a.
-Intake and Initial Inquiry.
-Upon receipt of a report of Sexual Misconduct, the Title IX Coordinator, or designee, will review the allegations.
+1. Intake and Initial Inquiry

+Upon receipt of a report of Sexual Misconduct, the Title IX Coordinator, or their designee, will review the allegations.
 As reported allegations of Sexual Misconduct have varying degrees of complexity and severity, the investigation and resolution procedures described below may vary.
-The Title IX Coordinator will inquire, gather, and review information and will evaluate the accuracy, credibility, and sufficiency of the information received.
-If a formal complaint is not filed, the Title IX Coordinator may nonetheless conduct an investigation if the University learns of alleged Sexual Misconduct through other means depending on the source and nature of the information provided, the seriousness of the alleged incident, the specificity of the information, the objectivity and credibility of the source of the report, whether any individuals can be identified who were subjected to the alleged Sexual Misconduct, and whether those individuals want to pursue the matter.
+The Title IX Coordinator or their designee will inquire, gather, and review information and will evaluate the accuracy, credibility, and sufficiency of the information received.
+If a formal complaint is not filed, the Title IX Coordinator may nonetheless conduct an investigation if the University learns of alleged Sexual Misconduct through other means depending on:

+- the source and nature of the information provided, - the seriousness of the alleged incident, - the specificity of the information, - the objectivity and credibility of the source of the report, - whether any individuals can be identified who were subjected to the alleged Sexual Misconduct, and - whether those individuals want to pursue the matter.

-The Title IX Coordinator may conduct an initial meeting with the Reporting and/or Complaining Party to gather additional information regarding the allegation; inform him/her of on and off-campus resources, procedural options, and the University's policy regarding retaliation; and to determine safety, security, or other interim measures.
+The Title IX Coordinator may conduct an initial meeting with the Reporting Party and/or Complainant to gather additional information regarding the allegation; inform him/her of on and off-campus resources, procedural options, and the University's policy regarding retaliation; and to determine safety, security, or other interim measures.
 Additional meetings may be necessary depending on the complexity of the reported allegations.

-Incidents will not be investigated unless there is reasonable cause to believe TTUHSC OP 51.03 has been violated.
+Incidents will not be investigated unless there is reasonable cause to believe a policy has been violated.
 Reasonable cause includes some credible information to support a policy violation.
-If it is determined that an investigation will be conducted, the Responding Party will be given notice of the complaint and an opportunity to respond.
-If it is determined that an investigation will not be conducted, the Title IX Coordinator may contact the Responding Party to discuss the reported concern.
+If it is determined that an investigation will be conducted, the Respondent will be given notice of the complaint and an opportunity to respond.
+If it is determined that an investigation will not be conducted, the Title IX Coordinator may contact the Respondent to discuss the reported concern.

-When a Complaining Party is reluctant, and/or refuses to participate in the investigation process, the Title IX Coordinator may investigate the allegations to the fullest extent possible given the information made available.
-The University will make every attempt to follow the wishes of the Complaining Party while protecting the University Community.
+When a Complainant is reluctant or refuses to participate in the investigation process, the Title IX Coordinator may investigate the allegations to the fullest extent possible given the information available.
+The University will make every attempt to follow the wishes of the Complainant while protecting the University Community.